Cunningham C-6R

-The Cunningham C-6R was a sports car developed in 1954 for the Briggs Cunningham racing team.
+The Cunningham C-6R is a sports car developed in 1954 for the Briggs Cunningham racing team.

 Development history and technology

 Primary responsibility for the chassis and body design of the C-6R fell to Unger.
 Engines considered for the car included a two-stroke inverted V-12 designed by Mercury Marine's Carl Kiekhaefer, and the Ferrari V-12 from the Italian marque's 375 MM.

 The engine finally chosen was the 2942 cc four-cylinder Offenhauser from Meyer & Drake.
 After consulting with Leo Goossen, the engine's designer, Cunningham's team managed to get power output up to 270 hp.

 The transmission in the C-6R was a four-speed manual by ZF.

 The car raced at Elkhart Lake a few months later, where the engine failed again.
 The Offy was then replaced by a Jaguar inline-six engine.

 The C-6R was the last sports car built by Cunningham before the racing team made the full switch to Jaguar cars.
 Cunningham changed engine suppliers for the C-6R.
 The chassis was too narrow for the 5.5-liter Chrysler V8 engine still installed in the C-5R.
 The choice fell on a 3-liter, 4-cylinder unit from Offenhauser.
 The car featured conventional suspension, a De Dion rear axle, and a ZF four-speed quick shift gearbox.
 Striking was the tail fin behind the cockpit.
 Only one chassis of the C-6R was built.